There’s 3 types of people: Well-poisoners, Lawn-mowers, & Life-enhancers. – Walt Disney.

 Core Beliefs & Practices

-Core beliefs: our worldview is the Core Stuff of the Christian faith, and is the foundation of our inter-actions.
+Core beliefs: our worldview is the Core Stuff of the Christian faith, and this is the foundation of our dream & interactions.

 Core practices: some practices (see, pray, learn) inSpire actions, and some practices (love, serve, explain) are actions shaped to the circumstances.